Cowabunga-online/Cowabunga-Online-Jailbreak/README.md

 ## Installation Guide
 <b> Cowabunga Online can be installed directly on your device: </b>

-1. Open Safari on your iPhone or iPad running iOS 18 to iOS 18.4 or iPadOS 18 to iOS 18.4.
+1. Open Safari on your iPhone or iPad running iOS 18 to iOS 18.5 beta or iPadOS 18 to iOS 18.5 beta.
 2. Visit the official Cowabunga Online jailbreak  page.
 3. Follow the on-screen instructions to install Cowabunga Online.

 It’s that simple!
 No need for extra devices or complex setups.
-Experience the power of Cowabunga themes on your iOS 18 to iOS 18.4 device today.
+Experience the power of Cowabunga themes on your iOS 18 to iOS 18.5 beta device today.
 <br><br>
 ## Compatibility

-*  iPhones: All models running iOS 18 to iOS 18.4
+*  iPhones: All models running iOS 18 to iOS 18.5 beta
-*  iPads: All models running iPadOS 18 to iOS 18.4
+*  iPads: All models running iPadOS 18 to iOS 18.5beta
 <br><br>
 ## Coming Soon
 We are actively working on bringing tweak support to Cowabunga Online.
 Once available, you’ll be able to enhance your device even further with powerful tweaks for customization and functionality improvements.